Castronova/jekyll-site/research/index.md

 This work advanced the idea of service-oriented modeling by presenting a design for a modeling service that builds from the <a target="_blank" href="http://www.opengeospatial.org/standards/wps">Open Geospatial Consortium (OGC) Web Processing Service (WPS)</a> protocol.
 This work demonstrated how the WPS protocol could be used to create modeling services, and then demonstrated how these modeling services can be brought into workflow environments using generic client-side code.
 This work was implemented within the <a href="#hydromodeler">HydroModeler</a> environment, a model coupling tool built on the Open Modeling Interface standard (version 1.4).

 This work showed how a hydrology model can be hosted as a WPS web service and used within a client-side workflow.
 The primary advantage of this approach is that the server-side software follows an established standard that can be leveraged and reused within multiple workflow environments and decision support systems.
-The findings of this study are published in <a href="/download/castronova_wps_2013.pdf">Castronova, et al. 2013.</a>
+The findings of this study are published in **Castronova, et al. 2013**.

 <br>

 ## HydroModeler
 <a name="hydromodeler"></a>
-<a href="/download/castronova_HIS_2012.pdf">PDF</a>
 <div style="float: right; margin: 1em">
 ![HM]({{site.baseurl}}/img/HM.jpg){:height="350px" width="500px"}
 <!-- <img src="{{ site.url }}img/HM.jpeg" width=500px height=350px alt="The HydroModeler pluging for HydroDesktop"> -->